Financial-Times/origami-build-tools/README.md

 		$ obt <command> [<options>]

 	Commands
-		install, i             Install npm and bower dependencies required to build the component develop, dev           Build demos locally every time a file changes and run a server to view them demo, d                Build demos into the demos directory init                   Initialise a new component with a boilerplate folder structure
+		install, i             Install npm dependencies required to build the component develop, dev           Build demos locally every time a file changes and run a server to view them demo, d                Build demos into the demos directory init                   Initialise a new component with a boilerplate folder structure